-Catalyst seeks intentional, mission-sharing organizations to join us in strategic initiatives, impactful conversations, and dynamic visibility opportunities, as we work toward our mutual goals of building inclusive workplaces and expanding opportunities for women.
-Catalyst has formal relationships with Partners and informal relationships with Friends.
-While the relationships, and the shared responsibilities they are built upon vary, all Partners and Friends are invested in realizing the Catalyst Vision: Changing workplaces.
-Changing lives. through our Values: Connect, Engage, Inspire, Impact.
+Catalyst seeks intentional, mission-sharing organizations to join us in strategic initiatives, impactful conversations, and dynamic visibility opportunities, as we work toward our mutual goals of building inclusive workplaces and expanding progress for women.

-For partnership and collaboration opportunities, contact Michael J. Chamberlain, Vice President, Marketing, at +1 646 388 7770.
+For more information about our collaboration opportunities, contact Michael J. Chamberlain, Vice President, Strategic Partnerships, at +1 646 388 7770.

 Alliance for Board Diversity (ABD) is a collaboration of Catalyst, The Executive Leadership Council, the Hispanic Association on Corporate Responsibility (HACR), and Leadership Education for Asian Pacifics, Inc. (LEAP) that supports and advances the interests of executive women and minorities in the workplace.

 All In Together is a non-partisan, collaboration driven campaign to empower women with the tools they need to drive meaningful change- amplifying their voices on the civic, social, and political issues that matter to them.

 American Bar Association (ABA)—DirectWomen is a collaboration between the American Bar Association and Catalyst to enable women lawyers to prepare for service as independent corporate directors.

 Ascend Canada was founded in 2012 to enhance the presence, visibility and influence of current and future Pan-Asian business leaders.